Breakthrough technology and the supply chain

 Stockmen from all sectors are engaging world-leading breeding companies in order to adopt high quality replacement programmes focused on developing desirable genetic traits that will herds and flocks that are fit for the future.

-With a strong academic base, an innovative supply chain, and progressive farmers, agriculture is well placed to deliver the innovation that will help food producers rise to the challenges they face in the future.
+Through an innovative supply chain, and progressive farmers, agriculture will become a sector founded on connectivity, and well placed to deliver on the lucrative benefits that tech innovation offers to the supply chain in the future.